mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 *Promising start, unfortunate end.*

 Aside from text, I would like to have images in my posts.
 Images add fun, create associations, and make the post rich.
 Adding images in Markdown is as easy as adding links.
-You can also add height and width for images.

-Still, you have to render documents, to view images.
+Still, you have to render documents to view images.
 I wanted to go deeper and preview images while I was typing text, right in the Neovim.
 I also wanted to add images from the clipboard easily.
-With Kitty graphic protocol and a few neovim plugins, we can achieve it.
+With Kitty's graphic protocol and a couple of Neovim plugins, we can achieve it.

 [Kitty's terminal graphic protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) creates a flexible and performant protocol that allows the program running in the terminal to render arbitrary pixel (raster) graphics to the screen of the terminal emulator.
-Which basically means we can view images in the editor.
+Which basically means we could view images in the editor.

 By the way, [WezTerm](https://github.com/wez/wezterm/issues/986), [Konsole](https://invent.kde.org/utilities/konsole/-/merge_requests/594), and [wayst](https://github.com/91861/wayst) terminal emulators have implemented kitty's graphic protocol as well.